 Using a content strategy across several different channels allows you to create a cohesive experience for your customers.
 Using a combination of social media, ads, and your website, you can meet people where they are and deliver the right message at the right time.

-Your branding, marketing, and advertising strategies work together to increase awareness, build relationships, and generate revenue.
+Your branding, marketing, and advertising strategies work together to increase traffic, awareness, build relationships, and generate traffic and revenue.

 For example, you can create a short video or podcast series and post it on YouTube and Facebook.
 Then build 3-4 long-form content pieces to share on your website, LinkedIn, or Medium.
 Create smaller, more focused pieces of content from the long-form and turn them into short-form portions.